gillianwenhold/tn_congress/README.md

   * Open a terminal by pressing command - spacebar, then type "terminal" and double click the search result
   * In the terminal window that opens, type the following command then press enter:

     $ cd downloads/tn_congress

-To run the program, type the following command:
+To start the program, type the following command:

     $ ./bin/tn_congress

-Or install it yourself as:

-  * If you get an error message, follow the link to [download git](https://git-scm.com/downloads), download the version for the type of computer you have, then double click the downloaded file.
-  * To make sure it worked, type the following command in the terminal window and press "Enter":

-      ``` git --version ```

-3. Clone the project to your computer.

 ```ruby